actorapp/actor-platform/docs/protocol/key-creation.md

 MTProtoV2 uses Curve25519 for performing DH for calculating AuthKey.

 This technique use [TLS 1.2 RFC](https://tools.ietf.org/html/rfc5246) for it's basis and doesn't try to invent wheel, but improves performance of TLS:

-1) Not sending server certificates if not needed on every connection.
+* Not sending server certificates if not needed on every connection.
-2) One DiffieHellman to build one shared secret without repeating on almost every reconnect. (we will implement PFS in next revision of MTProto v2)
+* One DiffieHellman to build one shared secret without repeating on almost every reconnect. (we will implement PFS in next revision of MTProto v2)
-3) Using only Curve25519 and AES-CBC
+* Using only Curve25519, AES-CBC, Kuznechik-CBC and Streebog
-4) Extending master_secret to make it 256 bytes long
+* Extending master_secret to make it 256 bytes long
-5) Added Signing of response just to check that everything is ok and add one more protection level
+* Added Signing of response just to check that everything is ok and add one more protection level

 # Primitives